Rhinoplasty (Nose Job)

 Reduction rhinoplasty is typically undertaken for noses that have a bump (termed a dorsal hump) on a side view, overly broad noses or nose that are over projected.

 Augmentation rhinoplasty uses a variety of grafts and techniques.
 They are typically performed on noses that have lost parts of their structure due to injuries, previous operations, infections and rarely malignancies.
 They are also carried out on people whose nose is too small in relation to their face.
 Especially in the case of previous injuries, a septoplasty may also need to performed at the same time.

 Refinement rhinoplasty may not need removal or replacement of the tissue structure of the nose but in some aspects can be considered to be more challenging procedures to reshape the nose.
 For example, if the tip of the nose is drooping or asymmetrical.

 In some individuals, the external shape and support structure of the nose may be causing a sensation of a blocked nose.
 The feeling of nasal blockage may affect one or both nasal passages.
 Occasionally, these cases may benefit from an augmentation rhinoplasty or a reduction rhinoplasty dependant upon the shape of the nose and its supporting elements.
 However, nasal blockage may also be due to deviations of the nasal septum which needs to addressed through a septoplasty operation or increased swelling of structures called the nasal turbinates the size of which can be reduced through a turbinoplasty procedure.
 These operations may be undertaken together with the rhinoplasty.

 Revision rhinoplasty can be undertaken for noses that are not satisfactory from a cosmetic and/or functional perspective.
-These cases are amongst the most challenging of rhinoplasty operations as the tissue and structures that make up the nose can be very scarred or absent.
-In these cases grafts are typically required.
-These grafts are usually made of cartilage but occasionally bone.
-They are best taken from any residual nasal septum further back in the nose but can also be taken from the ear or rib.
+These cases are amongst the most difficult of rhinoplasty operations as the tissue and structures that make up the nose can be very scarred or absent.
+This often requires restoring structural support through grafting.
+Grafts are ideally obtained from remaining elements of the nose but owing to removal of tissue from prior operations, material can be limited.
+This may necessitate harvesting of graft from other sites such as rib cartilage.
+These techniques are challenging and only a limited proportion of rhinoplasty surgeons are experienced in performing these procedures.